panevain/CS5744_TransitFlow/README.md

 4. The front matter of each page must contain `weight=n`, where `n` is the page number.

 Note that the folder and file names appear in the url.

+## Building for the Web

+When you push to main, a GitHub Actions build kicks off.